GoUSF Self Care Tips and Resources

 - Interested in training for a race?
 Contact me for a training program.

-- Learn a new sport with family members who are in quarantine with you.
+- Learn a new sport with family members and friends.

 - You can reach out to our University Ministry staff anytime by phone, email, or zoom conferencing.

 - Review University Ministry's offerings for faculty and staff.

 - A short guided meditation from mindful.org that is intended to be done in the middle of the day from wherever you are located.

 - Perform the grounding exercise, part 1 and grounding exercise, part 2.

 - Enroll in Yale University’s online class, “The Science of Well-Being.”
 It’s offered free right now.